-DIAGRAM 2: Breakdown Drill B. Position the 2 groups of players into single lines as shown.
+DIAGRAM 2: Breakdown drill B. Position the two groups of players into single lines as shown.
 The drill is executed in the same manner as drill A, except the group of players who make the cut set up high and cut backdoor.

-DIAGRAM 3: Breakdown Drill C. Run this drill for a few repetitions and then implement defenders into the drill.
+DIAGRAM 3: Breakdown drill C. Run this drill for a few repetitions and then implement defenders into the drill.
 O1 dribbles hard at O2.
 O2 accepts the handoff from O1.
-O1 must dribble directly at O2’s defender.
+It’s important that O1 dribble directly at O2’s defender.
 O2 has three options after securing the handoff (see diagrams 4 and 5).